Tired of the rapid Naria devaluation?

 Non-Nigerians can send and receive supported crypto coins from other crypto wallets or exchanges to save.

-Save in dollars on Piggyvest with Flex Dollar
+Save in dollars in Nigeria with Piggyvest’s Flex Dollar

 Piggyvest is one of the most popular saving apps in Nigeria.
 Apart from the opportunity to save naira, they also allow you to save in dollars in Nigeria with their flex dollar plan.